PyRetri/PyRetri/docs/GETTING_STARTED.md

 python3 main/index.py -cfg configs/caltech.yaml
 ```

-## Single Index
+## Single Image Index

 For visulization results and wrong case analysis, we provide the script for single query image and you can visualize or save the retrieval results easily.

-Use this command to single index:
+Use this command to single image index:

 ```shell
 python3 main/single_index.py [-cfg ${config_file}]